-The Company adopted the share option scheme (the "Scheme") on 28 October 2009, the principal terms of which are set out in note 22 to the financial statements.
-During the Year, 39,000,000 share options were lapsed under the Scheme, representing approximately 3.76% of the total issued share capital of the Company as at 30 June 2016.
-No share option has been granted, exercised or cancelled during the Year.
-Particulars of share options granted by the Company are set out in note 22 to the financial statements.
+The Company adopted the share option scheme (the "Scheme") on 28 October 2009, the principal terms of which are set out in note 21 to the financial statements.
+No share option has been granted, exercised, cancelled or lapsed during the Year.
+Particulars of share options granted by the Company are set out in note 21 to the financial statements.